MarkPflug/Sylvan.Data.CsvZip/README.md

 # Sylvan.Data.CsvZip
 A .NET implementation of the [csvz](https://github.com/secretGeek/csvz) specification.

-_Sylvan.Data.CsvZip_ is a library for programatically creating and reading csvz files.
+_Sylvan.Data.CsvZip_ is a library for programatically creating and reading `.csvz` files.

-_Sylvan.Tools.CsvZip_ is a .NET global tool for creating csvz files from the commandline.
+_Sylvan.Tools.CsvZip_ is a .NET global tool for creating `.csvz` files from the commandline.

 ## Sylvan.Data.CsvZip Library